-Students will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 4 including English Language and Mathematics at grade 4.
+Students studying three A Levels will be expected to have a minimum of two GCSEs at grade 6 and three GCSEs at grade 5/4, including English Language and Mathematics at grade 5/4 or above.
+Or eight GCSEs at a minimum of grade 5.
 This course may be taken alongside A Level courses and may be more suited to learners with a strong profile of prior attainment in vocational studies.

 Unit 3 Year 2 – Internal summative controlled assessment.
-Learners produce a piece of evidence that contributes to the assessment criteria (25% of your final grade).
+Learners produce a piece of evidence that contributes to the assessment criteria

-Unit 4 Year 2 – External examination of short and extended questions (25% of your final grade).
+Unit 4 Year 2 – External examination of short and extended questions

 Enrichment and Work Experience

 Students are expected to complete a one-week work experience placement in the Summer term.
 Work experience is a vital part of a young person’s learning experience.
 It supports the academic skills they develop during their time at The Sixth Form and allows them to acquire skills that cannot be taught in the classroom.
 Responsibility for obtaining this placement lies ultimately with the learner, although there is vast amount of support and guidance available to assist them through the work experience officer, careers guidance team, curriculum teachers and their personal tutor.

 Criminology is useful for learners considering a career in the field of crime, legal system, or forensic science.
 Learners must have a keen interest in current affairs related to deviant and criminal behaviour.
 Following the news is essential to keep abreast with both reported and under-reported crime.
 Recommended textbook is by WJEC Level 3 Applied Certificate and Diploma Criminology by Carole A Henderson and another recommended book is: Criminology Book One by Robert Webb.